 renee cree, associate editor

-Renee has spent the past five years in higher education communications, most recently in Temple's Office of University Communications, where she assisted in media placement and was a contributing writer for the Temple Times.
+Renee has spent close to a decade in higher education communications, most recently in Temple's Office of University Communications, where she assisted in media placement and was a contributing writer for the Temple Times.
 She also assisted with the rollout of that office's social media channels.

 Have a story idea for Temple?
 Interested in writing for us?
 Click here to learn how you can contribute.